 Once your equipment is installed, Data Center staff will provide filler panels to cover any front side openings above, below or between the equipment.
 Filler panels isolate the front cold aisle from the rear hot aisle.

 The Data Center is standardized on 208 VAC power.
 Your equipment should run off of 208 VAC.
 Each cabinet has two vertically mounted PDU’s, where you plug in your equipment power cords.
-Each PDU has 24 C13 receptacles and 6 C19 receptacles (see pictures), your power cord should connect to one of these receptacle types, the standard 110 wall plug you use with office/home wall outlets will not work.
+Power cords should connect to one of these receptacle types.
+The standard 110 wall plug you use with office/home wall outlets will not work.

 Your familiar NEMA 5-15P won't work